On the Benefits of Traffic "Reprofiling'' -- The Single Hop Case: Static Priorities

 \section{Static Priorities}

-Though dynamic priorities are efficient and may be realizable~\cite{Sivaraman16, Sharma20}, they are expensive and not feasible in all environments.
-It is, therefore, or interest to explore simpler alternatives to offer service differentiation, and to quantify the resulting trade-off between efficacy and complexity.
-For that purpose, we consider next a static priority scheme with flows assigned a fixed priority as a function of their deadline.
+Though edf schedulers are efficient and increasingly realizable~\cite{Sivaraman16, saeed19, Sharma20}, they are expensive and may not be practical in all environments.
+It is, therefore, of interest to explore simpler alternatives while quantifying the trade-off they entail between efficacy and complexity.
+For that purpose, we consider next a static priority scheduler where each flow is assigned a fixed priority as a function of its deadline.